HandongHCI/HandongHCI.github.io/Courses/HCI03.md

 - Smart Home IoT - Google Nest examples

 Lots of IoT sensors and devices that intend to make your life easier have been introduced.
 But not every product was successful, and only some are famously used.
 Why?
-That's because of UX.
-If a product requires too much care (e.g., too often battery change, easily disconnected from the internet, unsatisfied features in a smartphone app, inconvenience in data monitoring/handling), it is not the smart product anymore.
+That's mostly because of UX, which is not enough considered.
+If a product requires too much care (e.g., too often battery change, easily disconnected from the internet, unsatisfied features in a smartphone app, inconvenience in data monitoring/handling), it is not the SMART product anymore.
+Keep in mind that everyone likes EASY and SIMPLE things for their everyday life (e.g., houseworks, going for a work, ...) so that they can focus on important things.
 <div style="position: relative; padding-bottom: 56.25%; padding-top: 0px; margin-bottom: 50px; height: 0;"><iframe src="https://www.youtube.com/embed/6-JXxFZYXlQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-- Smart Speakers - Google Home
+- Smart Speakers - Google Home example

-If you really want to understand an HCI expert's role in a big company like Google, you firstly should use an AI speaker and imagine how its services are created.
+If you want to understand an HCI expert's role in a big company like Google, it's good to use an AI speaker and imagine how its services are created.
 Also, see [Amazon Echo Dot Kids](https://www.youtube.com/watch?v=jNdZAgij-K0) and find how kids interact/play with AI speakers.
+HCI experts (or UX researchers) always focus their eyes on USERS and find what they need.
 <div style="position: relative; padding-bottom: 56.25%; padding-top: 0px; margin-bottom: 50px; height: 0;"><iframe src="https://www.youtube.com/embed/oy2y7rs2z64" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 - Robots at home (as concepts/scenarios of Human-Robot Interaction)